Wellspring Women’s Center is a haven – its dining room painted a rosy pink, peace-bringing paper cranes suspended from its ceiling.

 A guest named Susan was college educated.
 Raised in North Carolina, she came from an excellent background, but, ended up working up as a prostitute.
 One of the pimps who she was working for knocked out her teeth.
 Sister Claire and Sister Catherine found a dentist to fix her teeth.

 “It made a world of difference to her life,” Sister Claire said.
-“She did remarkable things.
+“She did remarkable things [after her teeth were fixed].
 She went back to school and began to organize against the gangs in Oak Park that were just getting started.”

 Margaret, an African American woman, was a string-bean.
-She only weighed 95 pounds.
-Margaret told Sister Claire and Sister Catherine that she could make up to $1,000 a day standing on a street corner, selling drugs.
+She told Sister Claire and Sister Catherine that she could make up to $1,000 a day standing on a street corner, selling drugs.
 She reported to the main drug dealer in Oak Park at the time, named Granny.

 “Margaret taught me many lessons,” Sister Claire said.